 Mr. Joseph G. Bowes, our president, secretary, treasurer and a director, has been our founder and our sole promoter since our inception.
 Mr. Bowes purchased 4,000,000 shares of our common stock at a price of \$0.001 US per share on April 25, 2002.
-We entered into a management services agreement with Angus Consulting, a company controlled by Mr. Joseph G. Bowes on July 1, 2002.
-Under the terms of the management services agreement, we have agreed to pay Angus Consulting a consulting fee of \$900 per month in consideration for management and administrative services to be provided by Angus Consulting to us.
+We entered into a management services agreement with Angus Consulting Inc., a company controlled by Mr. Joseph G. Bowes on July 1, 2002.
+Under the terms of the management services agreement, we have agreed to pay Angus Consulting Inc. a consulting fee of \$900 per month in consideration for management and administrative services to be provided by Angus Consulting Inc. to us.
 These services include the services of Mr. Bowes as our sole executive officer.
-The management agreement was originally for a two year term expiring June 30, 2004.
-This original management agreement has been superceded by a subsequent management agreement dated April 1, 2004 which is for a two year term expiring March 31, 2006.
-Other than this purchase of stock and the management agreements with Angus Consulting, we have not entered into any agreement with Mr. Bowes wherein we are to provide anything of value to Mr. Bowes, directly or indirectly, or whereby Mr. Bowes is to provide us with any assets, services or other consideration.
+The management agreement is for a two year term expiring June 30, 2004.
+Other than this purchase of stock and the management agreement with Angus Consulting, we have not entered into any agreement with Mr. Bowes wherein we are to provide anything of value to Mr. Bowes, directly or indirectly, or whereby Mr. Bowes is to provide us with any assets, services or other consideration.
 We have not acquired any assets from Mr. Bowes and we do not have any agreement to purchase any assets from Mr. Bowes.